F5Networks/f5-appsvcs-templates/docs/userguide/faq.rst

 FAST uses AS3 declarations to deploy applications and tenants.
 The declarative API represents the configuration which AS3 is responsible for creating on a BIG-IP system.
-Therefore, if you manually edit a FAST template outside of FAST using a method such as TMSH, the changes will be overwritten the next time FAST modifies the tenant.
+Therefore, if you manually edit a FAST application outside of FAST using a method such as TMSH, the changes will be overwritten the next time FAST modifies the tenant.
 Once a FAST template is used to deploy an application and tenant on a BIG-IP, FAST should continue to be used for that application and tenant.

 Does FAST collect any usage data?